-The traditional waterfall approach to building software (and other things) has been anathematized as being the worst thing that can happen to a company and has practically been banned from the industry for good.
+The traditional “waterfall” approach to building software (and other things) has been anathematized as one of the worst things that can happen to a company and some even consider it banned from the industry for good.

-While doing things in big batches is certainly not the most optimal approach to develop software, there are certain aspects where the waterfall is absolutely necessary.
-Would you live in a building that has been built with an agile approach, meaning that the architect didn’t exactly know what she wanted, but constructors were already preparing the fundamentals?
+For example, would you live in a building that has been built with an agile approach, meaning that the architects didn’t exactly know what they wanted, but constructors were already preparing the fundamentals?
+I wouldn’t :).

-No matter what process you use to do your work, you always do whatever you do for someone.
-It might be the end-user if you make ice cream, it might be your boss if you are a secretary, another team in the company if you are the legal department and what not.
+Regardless of your process, you always do whatever you do for someone.
+It might be the end-user if you make ice cream, it might be your boss if you are a secretary, another team in the company if you are the legal department, and so on.

 They are your customers (directly or indirectly).
 It is absolutely critical that you know who you do stuff for and reality shows that an amazingly big number of people can’t tell that for their jobs.